Effects of anisotropy and disorder on the superconducting properties of Niobium: Results

 \subsection{Anisotropic Eliashberg Theory}

-Anisotropy of the electron-phonon coupling function, $\lambda(\vp,\vp';\omega_m)$, and thus the superconducting gap function, $\Delta(\vp;\varepsilon_n)$, is an important and widely discussed topic.\cite{she65,vic68,sel73,bos73,but76,cra79,sei78,but80} Our analysis implies measureable gap anisotropy and shows that the electron-phonon matrix element and phonon density of states are anisotropic functions of the momenta on the Fermi surface.
-The anisotropy of $\alpha^2F(\vp,\vp';\omega)$ generates an anisotropic pairing self energy, $\Delta(\vp;\varepsilon_n)$, obtained as the solution of the anisotropic Eliashberg equations, \eqref{eq-Eliashberg-Z} and \eqref{eq-Eliashberg-Delta}.
+Anisotropy of the electron-phonon coupling function, $\lambda(\vp,\vp';\omega_m)$, and thus the superconducting gap function, $\Delta(\vp;\varepsilon_n)$, is an important and widely discussed topic~\citep{she65,vic68,sel73,bos73,but76,cra79,sei78,but80,pet77}.
+Our analysis implies measurable gap anisotropy for pure Nb and shows that the electron-phonon matrix element and phonon density of states are anisotropic functions of the momenta on the Fermi surface.
+The anisotropy of $\alpha^2F(\vp,\vp';\omega)$ generates an anisotropic pairing self energy, $\Delta(\vp;\varepsilon_n)$, obtained using EPW as the solution of the anisotropic Eliashberg equations, \eqref{eq-Eliashberg-Z} and \eqref{eq-Eliashberg-Delta}.
+The EPW code calculates $\Delta^{\text{R}}(\vp;\varepsilon)$ in an energy shell of order $\delta\varepsilon=1\,\mbox{eV}$ around the Fermi surface.
+This rather thick shell is require in order to obtain accurate results for the self-energies.
+We then determine the Fermi momentum and $\Delta(\vp;\varepsilon_n)$ on the Fermi surface by linear interpolation.